Dharmachakra: Buddhist usage and significance

-Jain, Hindu and modern Indian usages
+Buddha Dhamma and its modern Indian usage

-The dharmachakra is a symbol in the sramana religion of Jainism, sometimes on statues of the Tirthankaras.
+The dharmachakra is a symbol in the sramana religion of Budhha Dhamma.

-The idea of a great king being associated with turning the "Wheel of Dharma" is something which is shared by Buddhism and Hinduism.
-In the Vishnu Purana and Bhagavata Purana, two kings named Jadabharata of the Hindu solar and lunar dynasties respectively are referred to as "chakravartins" (wheel turning kings).

-Wheel symbolism was widely used in Indian temples, especially in temples to Surya, the sun god, the most famous of which is the Konark Sun Temple.
+Wheel symbolism was also used in Indian temples in places that underwent a religious transformation from Buddhism, such as Jagannath temple, whose deity is believed by some scholars to have a Buddhist origin.
+It also finds use in other ancient temples of Odisha, the most famous of which is the Konark Sun Temple.

-In the Bhagavad Gita, verses 14, 15 and 16, of Chapter 3 speaks about the revolving wheel thus: "From food, the beings are born; from rain, food is produced; rain proceeds from sacrifice (yagnya); yagnya arises out of action; know that from Brahma, action proceeds; Brahma is born of Brahman, the eternal Paramatman.
-The one who does not follow the wheel thus revolving, leads a sinful, vain life, rejoicing in the senses."

 The 24 spoke Ashoka dharmachakra is present in the modern flag of India, representing the pan-Indian concept of Dharma.
 The modern State Emblem of India is a depiction of the Lion Capital of Ashoka (Sanchi), which includes the dharmachakra.
 An integral part of the emblem is the motto inscribed in Devanagari script: Satyameva Jayate (Truth Alone Triumphs).
 This is a quote from the Mundaka Upanishad, the concluding part of the Vedas.

 Sarvepalli Radhakrishnan, the first Vice President of India, stated that the Ashoka Chakra of India represents the "wheel of the law of dharma", as well as "Truth or satya", "Virtue" as well as "motion", as in the "dynamism of a peaceful change".